Tonomy-Foundation/Tonomy-ID-SDK/README.md

 1. comment out the last line of `./test-integration/build-and-run-tests.sh` `# npm run test:integration`
+2. run `./test-integration/build-and-run-tests.sh`
-2. go to a test file e.g. `./test-integration/user.test.ts`
+3. go to a test file e.g. `./test-integration/user.test.ts`
-3. Press one of the `Run | Debug` buttons that now appear above a test. i.e. above `test('savePassword() generates and saves new private key')`
+4. Press one of the `Run | Debug` buttons that now appear above a test. i.e. above `test('savePassword() generates and saves new private key')`

 NOTE this running all tests in that file.
 TODO fix so that you can run tests one by one